OSUEA Search for Excellence and Western Extension Directors Award of Excellence

 Programs/projects completed within the past 2 years are eligible.
 Award selection and evaluation is conducted by the OSUEA Search for Excellence Committee.
-Individuals or teams selected will be recognized during Spring Training April 8th – 10th in Corvallis.
+Individuals or teams selected will be recognized during the 2016 OSU Extension Conference (November 14 -17, 2016).
 Those honored are expected to present an overview of their program to peers.
-The time and location for this will be announced.

 Western Extension Directors Award of Excellence

 Purpose: The Award of Excellence recognizes Extension outreach education programming that has achieved outstanding accomplishments, results and impacts in addressing contemporary issues in one or more of the 13 Western states and territories.
 It is anticipated that recipients of the award will include mature programs with documented impacts.